AuHau/ipfs-publish/docs/index.md

 WantedBy=multi-user.target
 ```

-Moreover you can defined reloading service which can automatically reload the configuration inside the server on change
+Moreover you can define reloading service which can automatically reload the configuration inside the server on change
 and hence mitigate the current limitation of ipfs-publish.
 You can define it as:

 **ipfs-publish-watcher.service**